Use AI with formulas

 For tables, pivot tables, and input tables, you can select or create a column in the Element properties > Columns list or directly within the element.
 For visualizations, you can accomplish this in the Element properties > Columns list or in the underlying data table.

-3. In the formula bar, click icon_formula-assitant Formula assistant to open the menu, then select Write a new formula.
+3. In the formula bar, click Formula assistant to open the menu, then select Write a new formula.

 Table showing an empty column.
 Formula assistant menu displayed with cursor over the "Write a new formula" option.